sarabasheer-rec/unit-15-assignement/README.md

 [^3]: Reference on how to maintain business success.

 >[!CAUTION]
->This website is not responsible for determining the outcome of individual business decisions!
+>This website is not responsible for the possible unsatisfying outcome of your business decisions!